nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during registration.
 The value must be the URL a PSP' can use to send the Payment Authorization Object to.

-Details for this endpoint are described in the [OpenAPI specification file](eudi-payment-api.yml)
+Details for this endpoint are described in the [A2Pay API specification](eudi-payment-api.yml)

 Example of the JWT payload:
 ```json